okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/groups/index.md

 ##### Search Examples

-List groups of type `APP_GROUP` that were created before `01/01/2014` and whose source application has the id `0oa2v0el0gP90aqjJ0g7`.
+List groups of type `APP_GROUP` that were created before `01/01/2014` and whose source application has the ID `0oa2v0el0gP90aqjJ0g7`.

     search=type eq "APP_GROUP" and (created lt "2014-01-01T00:00:00.000Z" and source.id eq "0oa2v0el0gP90aqjJ0g7")

-List groups that have a `name` that starts with `West Coast` or have a `samAccountName` of `West Coast Users` or whose source application has the id `0oa2v0el0gP90aqjJ0g7`.
+List groups that have a `name` that starts with `West Coast` or have a `samAccountName` of `West Coast Users` or whose source application has the ID `0oa2v0el0gP90aqjJ0g7`.

     search=profile.name sw "West Coast" or profile.samAccountName eq "West Coast Users" or source.id eq "0oa2v0el0gP90aqjJ0g7"